-We are home to 2 year old female fishing cat Freya, who joined us back in September 2020 from Prague Zoo.
-Fishing Cats are known for being very shy and elusive creatures, so she might be a tough one to spot on your visit!
+We are home to two fishing cats: a female called Freya, who joined us back in September 2020 from Prague Zoo and a male called Ozil who came to Newquay from Drayton Manor in March 2022.
+Fishing Cats are known for being very shy and elusive creatures, so they might be a little challenging to spot on your visit!

 Fishing cats are native to southeast Asia, northern India and Sri Lanka.
 They inhabit areas of wetland, including swamps and marshes, lakes, mangrove areas and creeks.